Cedrus atlantica 'Glauca'

 - A popular weeping "blue" form is 'Glauca Pendula'.

 - The Cedrus genus was formerly considered to include four species, but it has been reduced to two, C. deodara of the Himalayas and C. libani (Cedar of Lebanon) of the Mediterranean.
 C. atlantica, the most common species used in landscaping is now considered to be a subspecies of C. libani (i.e., C. libani ssp. atlantica), or even just synonymous (van Gelderen and van Hoey Smith, 1996).
 Hence the glauca form may be named C. libani ssp. atlantica 'Glauca' or possibly even C. libani 'Glauca'.
 However, it is likely that C. atlantica will continue to be sold under that name for some time.
+Some have championed the idea of Cedrus atlanica (Glauca Group) as an attempts to deal with the variety in needle color by lumping all of the various blue-needled plants into a single group.

 - Oregon State Univ. campus: two large trees southeast of Gilmore.